iHawke/postman-basics/api.md

 # Simple Books API #

-This API allows you to reserve a book.
+This API allows you to: view books, order a book, update an order, delete an order etc.

 The API is available at `https://simple-books-api.glitch.me`